Rainbow-Dreamer/SfPlayer/README.md

 SfPlayer is a simple SoundFont player that has the following functionality:

 * Loading MIDI files and SoundFont files, play MIDI files with the loaded SoundFont files
 * Drag and drop support of MIDI files and SoundFont files
 * Support Standard MIDI File (SMF) and RIFF MIDI file for MIDI files, sf2 / sf3 / dls for SoundFont files
 * MIDI playback bar with full time control and pause / unpause / stop functionality

-* Volume and BPM control widgets corresponding to MIDI and SoundFont
+* Volume and BPM control widgets
+* MIDI CC and pitch bend control widgets
 * Tempo changes in MIDI file reflect directly on the BPM control bar
 * Reverb and chorus parameters control widgets
 * Change the instruments of MIDI channels to what you like when playing
 * Program changes in MIDI file reflect directly on the instrument box
 * Export rendered audio of MIDI file with the SoundFont file it plays with to mp3 / wav / ogg files and so on
 * Detect the most possible main key of the MIDI file using music theory algorithm
 * Perform an entire modulation from a mode to another mode on the MIDI file and play
 * Play the MIDI file in reverse
 * Play the MIDI file as if it is played on a 88-key piano but the piano keys are reversed
 * More functionality is on the way!